 I have a double kneecap in my right knee (bipartitie patella, check that shit out), I’ve written multiple books and published none—bet yall are so surprised nobody wants to read what I write, aren’t you?—and, most importantly, I’m a firm believer that the only good pizza is cheese pizza.

 I’m a blackbelt in Tae Kwon Do, and I plan on someday hiking the Appalachian Trail.
 I once asked my mom if we could feed my grandma to our pet Burmese python, because she was getting old and tired.
 I spent most of my high school years in church or feeling guilty about the time I didn’t spend in church.

 I love dogs, especially big dogs.
 I love growing things, but the same day I told my boyfriend I wanted a giant garden was the day I realized I’d watered my cactus to death.
 I have a very addictive personality, which probably dates back to my “farmtown era” in early high school where I had no friends but thousands of virtual tomato plants.

 I think my sarcasm is way funnier than it is, but I spent so many years with self-esteem that my only option at this point is to think I’m the best there is.
-I really want a bearded dragon, and I’m a paramedic starting school to become a nurse, although nothing would make me happier than being a stay at home mom with a few kids and a bright house.

 That’s me.
 I’m a wealth of useless information, both about myself and the world around me.
 Never be afraid to ask.